 Management and Treatment

 a.
-Expose your Body to Sunlight: Ultraviolet B rays from the sun is the best source of vitamin D. Try to stay in the sunlight for 20-30 minutes without applying sunscreen between 11 am to 1 pm since this is the best time for essential Vitamin D.
+Expose your Body to Sunlight: Ultraviolet B rays from the sun is the best source of it.
+Try to stay in the sunlight for 20-30 minutes without applying sunscreen between 11 am to 1 pm since this is the best time for essential Vitamin D.

 b.
-Eat Vitamin D Rich Food: Natural Vitamin D sources include liver, eggs, beef liver, cheese, fishes such as mackerel, salmon, tuna, etc.
+Eat Vitamin-D Rich Food: Natural Vitamin-D sources include liver, eggs, beef liver, cheese, fish such as mackerel, salmon, tuna, etc.

 c.
-Take Enough Calcium: Calcium and Vitamin D work together and help the bones to become stronger.
-This is why we should include calcium in our diet, the rich sources of calcium are dairy products, leafy vegetables, fish, tofu, almonds, beans, lentils, whey protein.
+Take Enough Calcium: Calcium and Vitamin-d work together and help the bones to become stronger.
+This is why we should include calcium in our diet, the rich sources of calcium are dairy products, leafy vegetables, fish, tofu, almonds, beans, lentils, and whey protein.

 d.
-Take Vitamin D Supplements: Few people may not get enough Vitamin D though they try the above processes.
-Therefore, it is suggested to take vitamin D supplements but only under the advice/observation of a physician or a health care professional.
+Take Vitamin-D Supplements: Few people may not get enough Vitamin D though they try the above processes.
+Therefore, it is suggested to take supplements but only under the advice/observation of a physician or a health care professional.

 e.
-Exercise Regularly: Researchers have also found that regular exercises such as jogging, running, playing basketball may increase the levels of vitamin D.
+Daily Exercise: Researchers have also found that regular exercises such as jogging, running, and playing basketball may increase the levels of it.